yk-tuturu/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Delete a child**
+**Use case: Delete a child record**

 **MSS**

 1. User requests to list children's details
 2. ParentConnect shows a list of children
-3. User requests to delete a specific child in the list
+3. User requests to delete a specific child record in the list
-4. ParentConnect deletes the child
+4. ParentConnect deletes the child record

     Use case ends.